ycs77/cloudflare-worker-rag-linebot-template/README.md

 ## Generation System Prompt

-In Cloudflare AI Search, you can customize the **Generation system prompt** to control how the AI assistant responds.
-Below is the recommended prompt used in this project (stored in `personal_system_prompt.md`):
+In Cloudflare AI Search, you can customize the **Generation system prompt** to control how the AI assistant responds, below is the recommended prompt used in this project:

 ```text
 You are a helpful AI assistant specialized in answering questions using retrieved documents.